WICG/webmonetization/docs/receipt-verifier.md

 })
 ```

-The receipt verifier can confirm the payment, as only the verifier and the WM receiver know the receipt secret.
-The verifier must verify the receipt before accepting the receipt amount as paid.
+The receipt verifier service can confirm the payment, as only the receipt verifier service and the WM receiver know the receipt secret.
+The receipt verifier service must verify the receipt before accepting the receipt amount as paid.
 When accepted as paid, the site backend can serve exclusive content or any other perks you’ve set up.